boazbk/tcs/lec_03_computation.md

 ># {.objectives  }
 * See that computation can be precisely modeled. \
 * Learn the computational model of _Boolean circuits_ / _straight-line programs_.
-* Equivalence of circuits and sraight-line programs.
+* Equivalence of circuits and straight-line programs.
 * Equivalence of  AND/OR/NOT and  NAND.
 * Examples of computing in the physical world. \